AMIDST THE CLOUDS OF MANY WITNESSES – Dance with joy in your dream

 Participate in the rewards

-Surreal photo art painting herons flight – I was inspired to paint this from the series “I Will Dance with the Joy of my Father“.
+Surreal photo art painting herons flight – I was inspired to paint this from the series “I Will Dance with the Joy of My Father“.

 I was videoing friends windsurfing at Rangiputa, Kari Kari Peninsula, Northland, New Zealand when the strong guttural sounds of Herons caught my attention.
 The sounds in the Macrocarpa tree above me challenged my dedication to the task at hand.
 I observed their habits and realized I had a new story to tell.
 Because of the strong wind, they looked like playing games in air currents and then landing for periods of rest.
 That was it, I must satisfy my want to capture these images.
 Later I would do some research to discover what behavior this was.

 As I watched I saw the pleasure they were experiencing.
-It seemed to be the life they were showing was reflecting the glory God had placed in their character.
+It seemed that the life they were showing was reflecting the glory God had placed in their character.
 I became hooked.
 After a series of photos, this story begged to find a surreal edge.
-Surreal photo art painting herons flight needed expressions of protection and delight created in the image.
+Surreal photo art painting herons’ flight needed expressions of protection and delight created in the image.
 Something like when a child plays securely under a father’s watchful eye.
 You will know what I mean if you have experienced this emotion.
 Do you remember when you first noticed, your natural father or your heavenly father’s joy* is enjoying you?
-The delight of seeing a son or daughter playing with such a childlike abandon in the growth of a dream is contagious.
+The delight of seeing a son or daughter playing with such childlike abandon in the growth of a dream is contagious.

 * PS.
 Many have never experienced emotional joy.
 Ian is sensitive to your pain but he says this, “There is hope”.
 Believe him.
 He now lives free from confusion, bitterness, suicide, unforgiveness, rejection, sexual and substance abuse, depression, hopelessness, and homelessness.